plumehub/docs/README.md

 ## Github organization

-To share codes or models, a [github organization](https://gricad-gitlab.univ-grenoble-alpes.fr/plume) has been set up for PLUME members.
+To share codes or models, a [github organization](https://github.com/plumehub) has been set up for PLUME members.

-To be added as a collaborator, please send your agalan login to aurelie.albert@uxxx.gxxxxxxx-axxxx.fr
+To be added as a collaborator, please send your github login to aurelie.albert@uxxx.gxxxxxxx-axxxx.fr

 Then, you can create your own project and collaborate on other's projects